executors/executors/explanatory.md

 As with the adaptation of `then_execute` described earlier this group has only one agent and no sharing actually occurs.
 The cost of this unnecessary sharing may be significant and can be avoided if an executor specializes `then_execute`.

-* Describe the adaptations performed by executor customization points
-  * Highlight the costs implied by specific adaptations, e.g. temporary intermediate future creation or dynamic memory allocation
-  * Discuss how the adaptations performed by customization points are chosen and in what order they are preferred
-  * Discuss how blocking behavior interacts with customization points

 # Future Work